 Kesko is among a small number of retailers in Finland whose value proposition is well defined in the minds of consumers.
 The store design included merchandising systems, lighting and graphic communications.

 Transforming a fashion category for hypermarkets in Finland

-In an effort to develop a more experiential fashion store brand, the management of Kesko’s hypermarket division, K Citymarket in Finland, issued a brief confirming they did not want to simulate the traditional European model of hypermarket fashion shopping, preferring to create a hybrid approach to hypermarket retailing; e.g. a full shopping experience that bridged everyday shopping with browsing, idea generation and indulgence for all the family.
+To develop a more experiential store brand, the management of Kesko’s hypermarket division, K CityMarket in Finland, sent us a brief stating they did not want to simulate the traditional European model of hypermarket fashion shopping, preferring to create a hybrid approach to hypermarket retailing; e.g. a full shopping experience that bridged everyday shopping with browsing, idea generation and indulgence for all the family.

 Our work took account of customer perceptions of K Citymarket’s fashion offer, brand communication, shareholder objectives (Kesko OY Finland) and the competitive environment.
 We dealt with category adjacencies, designed the store interior, fixtures, fittings, lighting systems, internal signage POS promotions and communication suites and shop within shop departments.

 Clarity of proposition - gender and age group segmentation.

 There is no doubt that a sharply focused retail strategy also contributes to a company’s strength.
 Kesko is among a small number of retailers in Finland whose value proposition is well defined in the minds of consumers, with access as the primary attribute and product as the secondary attribute.